Nastel/tnt4j-streams-zorka/README.md

 NOTE: If you have build and installed TNT4J-Streams into Your local maven repository, you don't need to install it manually.

-Some of required and optional dependencies may be not available in public Maven Repository (http://repo.maven.apache.org/maven2/).
+Some of required and optional dependencies may be not available in public [Maven Repository](http://repo.maven.apache.org/maven2/).
 In this case we would recommend to download those dependencies manually into `lib` directory and install into local maven repository by running maven script `lib/pom.xml` with `package` goal.

 So what to download manually:
 * Zico-util